PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ---

-# Recipe - Post your screen-shots (PLEASE!)
+# Recipe - Post your screenshots (PLEASE!)

 This is an odd recipe, but it's an important one and has nothing to do with your coding PySimpleGUI code.
-Instead is has to do with modifying youre readme.md file on your GitHub so you can share with the world your creation.
-Doon't be shy.
+Instead, is has to do with modifying your readme.md file on your GitHub so you can share with the world your creation.
+Don’t be shy.
 We all stated with "hello world" and your first GUI is likely to be primitive, but it's very important you post it any way.

 In case you've not noticed, you, the now fancy Python GUI programmer that you are, are a rare person in the Python world.
-The VAST majority of Python projects posted on GitHub do not contain a GUI.
-This GUI thing is kinda new and novel for Python pbeginning rogrammers.
+Most Python projects posted on GitHub do not contain a GUI.
+This GUI thing is kind of new and novel for Python beginning programmers.

 ## People / visitors **love pictures**
-They don't have to be what you consider to be "pretty pictures" or of a "compex GUI".
+They don't have to be what you consider to be "pretty pictures" or of a "complex GUI".
 GUIs from beginners should be shown as proudly developed creations you've completed or are in the process of completion.

 Your GitHub visitors may never have made a GUI and need to see a beginner GUI just as much as they need to see more complex GUIs.
 It gives them a target.
 It shows them someone they may be able to achieve.